HL7/fhir-shorthand/input/pagecontent/reference.md

 The [binding rules defined in FHIR](https://www.hl7.org/fhir/R4/profiling.html#binding) are applicable to FSH.
 In particular:

-* When constraining an existing binding, the binding strength can only stay the same or be strengthened (e.g., a preferred binding can be replaced with an extensible or required binding).
+* When constraining an existing binding, the binding strength can only stay the same or be strengthened (e.g., a preferred binding MAY be replaced with an extensible or required binding).
-* A required value set can be replaced by another required value set if the codes in the new value set are a subset of the codes in the original value set.
+* A required value set MAY be replaced by another required value set if the codes in the new value set are a subset of the codes in the original value set.
 * For extensible bindings, the new value set can contain codes not in the existing value set, but additional codes MUST NOT have meanings covered by codes in the base value set.

 **Examples:**